-In December 2020, we entered into an exclusive distribution agreement with Terumo Thailand (of Terumo), for licensing, registration, import, marketing, sale, promotion and distribution of ProSense system and its disposables, in Thailand; provided, however, that (i) we shall continue to have the ability to sell our system and disposables in Thailand and (ii) notwithstanding the foregoing, the exclusivity condition shall continue in force only for so long as Terumo Thailand purchases a minimum agreed upon number of products during the term of the agreement.
+In December 2020, we entered into an exclusive distribution agreement with Terumo Thailand (of Terumo), for licensing, registration, import, marketing, sale, promotion and distribution of ProSense system and its disposables, in Thailand.
+The exclusivity condition shall continue in force only for so long as Terumo Thailand purchases a minimum agreed upon number of products during the term of the agreement.
 The distribution agreement is intended to accelerate the commercialization of our ProSense system and associated disposables to treat malignant and benign tumors in the breast, kidney, lung and other applications in Thailand.
 The agreement requires Terumo Thailand to obtain necessary regulatory permit for marketing and distribution in Thailand.
 The minimal aggregate consideration that Terumo Thailand owes us under the agreement is approximately \$7.2 million, of which \$450,000 is to be paid in three equal instalments of \$150,000 for the sole distribution rights and knowledge sharing and \$329,000 for the first purchase order.
-As of April 6, 2021, we have received the initial \$150,000 instalment for the sole distribution rights.
+As of May 20, 2021, we have received the initial \$150,000 instalment for the sole distribution rights.

 Our primary customers are hospitals, interventional radiological centers, ambulatory centers and private clinics that purchase, lease or loan the ProSense system and buy the disposables directly from us, as well as distributors who sell medical products and procedures in our field of activity.
 The primary users of our products are breast surgeons and interventional radiologists.
-In some instances, we also loan our ProSense to hospitals and clinics in return for a commitment by the hospital or clinic to purchase a fixed number of probes per month for an extended period.
-In certain cases, the hospital or clinic may purchase the system for a reduced price.
-As we sell more cryoablation systems, we anticipate the volume of sales of our probes will materially increase as we engage in a razor/razor blades sales model (see "- Revenue and Growth Strategy" for additional information).
+In some instances, we also place our ProSense in hospitals and clinics in return for a commitment by the hospital or clinic to purchase a minimum number of probes per month for an extended period.
+As we sell more cryoablation systems, we anticipate the volume of sales of our probes will materially increase as we engage in a razor/razor blades sales model (see "Business - Revenues and Growth Strategy" for additional information).

-In addition to our distribution agreements and other aspects of our product revenue and growth strategies, as described below, commercialization of our products is also highly dependent on the receipt of Current Procedural Terminology, or CPT, characterization.
+In addition to our distribution agreements and other aspects of our product revenues and growth strategies, as described below, commercialization of our products is also highly dependent on the receipt of Current Procedural Terminology, or CPT, characterization.
 On July 2, 2019, our application for a CPT category III codes (0581T) describing the use of cryoablation for treating cancerous breast tumors was approved by the American Medical Association.
 We intend to pursue additional CPT category codes for breast cancer cryoablation, which is required in order to make procedures with our products eligible for reimbursement from insurance companies in the United States.
 Even if we are successful in obtaining approval for our products for entry into additional CPT category codes, these changes generally take over 12 months to go into effect, usually at the start of a new calendar year.